-- Obtain entry tags from your general/club leader.
-Report any tag errors to fair staff prior to the fair.
+- 1. Obtain entry tags from the fair office. - Report tag errors to fair staff prior to the fair.
 Check exhibit entry and judging times. - Attach these entry tags securely to each exhibit.
-Bring exhibit to the proper exhibit area. - 3.
-Animal entries you may be asked to show the entry tag to the ring clerk when entering the show ring. - All animal exhibits must be fed and/or cared for at the exhibitor's expense and risk. - Exhibitors must show their own exhibits unless approved by the fair board.
+Bring the exhibit to the proper exhibit area.
+Animal entry tags will not be printed except for small animals in cages. - All animal exhibits must be fed and/or cared for at the exhibitor's expense and risk.

+Exhibitors must show their own exhibits unless approved by the Fair Board.
 A substitute youth belonging to a youth organization may show a sick or injured exhibitor's projects.